tronikos/esphome-magnetometer-water-gas-meter/README.md

   - I placed mine in the water meter box 20ft away from the garage
 - Ethernet cable
   - I used 32.8ft or 10m direct burial CAT6.
   - CAT6 is preferred because of its lower capacitance.
 CAT5 50ft or 15m [should work](https://www.youtube.com/watch?v=6v1KZBRZRCI).
-For 100m you will need an active terminator such as [LTC4311](https://www.youtube.com/watch?v=nhWPxO7jx_o).
+For 100ft you will need an active terminator such as [LTC4311](https://www.youtube.com/watch?v=nhWPxO7jx_o).
 - Some way to weather proof the QMC5883L.
 Some options:
-  - Adhesive 4:1 heat shrink tubing
+  - Adhesive 4:1 heat shrink tubing (this is what I used)
   - Silicone sealant
   - Nail polish
   - Hot glue
 - Some way to mount the QMC5883L on the meter.
 Some options:
-  - Cable zip tie
+  - Cable zip tie (this is what I used)
   - Duct tape
 - Conduit for the ethernet cable.
 Can be skipped if using direct burial ethernet cable.